 I recall one day not long after we had moved onto the base that it was raining.
 Dad called mum and asked her to pick him up from work as he was ready to leave.
 Mum had the keys in her hand and was standing at the front door when she remembered he could walk straight across the road from the back entrance of the radiography department.
 He was standing there laughing at her.

 He would often phone up mum with random jokes during the day such as “What’s brown and green and quivers up a tree”.
 Then all mum would hear was “yes, sir, right away sir, and a dial tone”.
 He would then phone back anywhere from 30 minutes to hours later to deliver the punchline – “a frightened billiard table.”

 Another time he fell asleep on the couch and I noticed a Nikko pen nearby.
 What was a young girl to do – there was a Nikko and a bald spot.
-The next morning he went off to parade none the wiser, but shortly after when he had removed his hat and was sitting in the radiography department, his colleagues cracked up laughing – they found the smiley face on his head amusing.
-Dad did not quite see the humour in this as he stormed over to the house yelling “where is she I’m going to kill her?”
+The next morning he went off to parade none the wiser, but shortly after when he had removed his hat.
+He was sitting in the radiography department, his colleagues cracked up laughing – they found the smiley face on his head amusing.
+Dad did not quite see the humour in this as he stormed over to the house yelling “where is she?
+I’m going to kill her!”

 The music continued

 Dad played in various amateur theatre orchestra’s performing music for such shows as the The Sound of Music, Ruddigore, The Music Man as well as oratorio’s such as The Jerusalem Passion, a local Brisbane composition.
 In more recent years he was a much loved member of Queensland Wind and Brass.

 Dad encouraged my brother and I to play instruments – with my skill being violin and viola, and my brother following dad with a trombone.
 My brother says he was lucky to spend a lot of time playing trombone with dad.
 He said there have been a few conductors look up at the trombone section and worry when they saw the two of them together.